lzaugg/docker-flink-jobmanager/README.md

 Docker Flink JobManager
 ============================
+Readme inspired by [ches/docker-kafka]:
+>   This build intends to provide an operator-friendly  **[Flink]**  deployment suitable for usage in a production Docker environment.
+It runs one service, no bundled ZooKeeper (for more convenient development, use Docker Compose!).
+>

-This repository holds yet another flink build definition for docker to run Apache [Flink] in containers.
-There exists a build definition for the Flink jobmanager and one for the Flink taskmanager.
-The motivation to create this build definition was to get Flink running in Docker with multiple docker containers distributed on different machines (e.g. AWS ElasticBeanstalk, AWS ECS, ..).
+There exists a build definition for the [Flink] jobmanager and one for the [Flink] taskmanager.
+The motivation to create this build definition was to get [Flink] running in Docker with multiple docker containers distributed on different machines (e.g. AWS ElasticBeanstalk, AWS ECS, ..).
 JobManager and TaskManager are automatically built and available on Docker registry:
 - [lzaugg/flink-jobmanager]
 - [lzaugg/flink-taskmanager]